yuguomin/art-static-service/README.md

   * path: The files will be tied there

 ### get file
-1. url '/', it will map to './static/frontend/'
+1. url '/', this will map to './static/frontend/'
 2. methods GET